If you are looking for Christmas gift wrapping ideas then look no further because I will show you an easy and affordable way to wrap gifts!

 I feel like I must be the only person who’s still wrapping Christmas gifts!
-Moving into a new house, that is still under going renovations, a few weeks ago has thrown me so far behind this year.
+Moving into a new house, that is still under going renovations, a few weeks ago has thrown me so far behind this holiday year.

-It took me a while to figure out how to decorate this year’s tree, but in the end I decided to go with a rustic vibe.
+It took me a while to figure out how to decorate this year’s tree, but in the end I decided to go with a rustic Christmas tree vibe.
 But most of the wrapping paper that I already have is bright and colorful.
-I needed something more subdued and rustic to go with my tree.
+I needed something more subdued and rustic to go with my decorated Christmas tree.
 It also needed to be quick and easy, because did I mention – I’m running so far behind???

 - brown poster paper (can be found at paper supply stores, school supply stores and office supply stores)

 - one roll of regular wrapping paper

 - bakers twine that coordinates with the wrapping paper (I found a large roll at a cooking supply store)

 - chalk markers (mine came from the office supply section in Target)

 - several sheets of black cardstock, cut into strips